jallred33/dhintro2021/dhintro2020-syllabus.md

 * Students should complete all weekly readings in advance of the class meeting and should take an active part in class discussions.

 ### Blogging (7 posts)
 * Students are responsible for writing **seven blog posts** on our shared course blog.
 If possible, please post your writing by the end of day on **Wednesday** so that others have time to read your work before class.
+Here's the breakdown of required writing assignments on the blog:
-	* one post during the second week of the class;
+	* one post during the second week of the class
 	* two short responses to our weekly readings or in-class discussions.
-Post your thoughts, reactions, questions, responses;
+Post your thoughts, reactions, questions, responses
-	* one post about a workshop you have attended, with the goal of helping other students understand what they may have missed and/or what you found valuable about it;
+	* one post about a workshop you have attended, with the goal of helping other students understand what they may have missed and/or what you found valuable about it
-	* two posts about your praxis assignments;
+	* two posts about your praxis assignments
-	* one post about your final project.
+	* one post about your final project
 * Students who are not writing blog posts on a given week should comment on and respond to the posts of other students.

 ### Workshops (3 workshops)